-This tokenization technique works on time-stamping between Sectona instance and mobile application.
-To avoid any time-sync issues you can increase tolerance time to handle such issues.
+This tokenization technique works on time-stamping between the Sectona instance and the mobile application.
+To avoid any time-sync issues, you can increase tolerance time to handle such issues.

-Go to Configuration → Multi-factor authentication → Sectona Authentication and enable App OTP option at system level.
+Go to Configuration → Multi-factor authentication → Sectona Authentication and enable the App OTP option at the system level.

-All users with this policy will be asked to register the Sectona Mobile application via QR Code registration at first logon to allow sync with respective phone to user.
+All users with this policy will be asked to register the Sectona Mobile application via QR Code registration at first logon to allow sync with the respective phone to the user.

 SMS Tokens can be sent if you have configured the SMS Gateway.
-Sectona can generate OTPs and send it over to phones.
-To enable SMS token as an additional factor for user authentication, follow procedures as below:
+Sectona can generate OTPs and send them over to phones.
+To enable SMS token as an additional factor for user authentication, follow the procedures as below:

-Go to Configuration → Multi-factor authentication → Sectona Authentication and enable SMS OTP option at system level.
+Go to Configuration → Multi-factor authentication → Sectona Authentication and enable the SMS OTP option at the system level.

-Define a user access policy with an option in multi-factor authentication as SMS OTP.
-The policy must be enforced at user level.
+Define a user access policy with an option for multi-factor authentication as SMS OTP.
+The policy must be enforced at the user level.

-Go to Configuration on the navigation bar → Select SMS Gateway from the side scrollbar and required details of SMS gateway provider.
+Go to Configuration on the navigation bar → Select SMS Gateway from the side scrollbar and the required details of the SMS gateway provider.
 The configuration supports integration with SMS gateways supporting REST APIs.